 - User queries in the main Atlas search interface are expanded using the latest EFO.
 This means that if you search for e.g. "cancer", you will also see results with terms such as "carcinoma", "malignant tumour", and other synonyms and children of the cancer entry in EFO;

-- Gene set enrichment analysis (GSEA) is performed using the Piano package from Bioconductor.
-In each differential experiment, for each contrast, enrichment of terms from GO, InterPro, and Reactome is tested for within the set of differentially expressed genes, using a variation on Fisher's exact test.
-Plots showing maximum top ten GO, Interpro and Reactome terms enriched within the differentially expressed genes for each contrast are now available for each differential experiment in Atlas.
+- Gene set overlap analysis is performed using the Piano package from Bioconductor.
+In each differential experiment, for each comparison, enrichment of terms from GO, InterPro, and Reactome is tested for within the set of differentially expressed genes, using Fisher's exact test.
+Plots showing maximum top ten GO, Interpro and Reactome terms enriched within the differentially expressed genes for each comparison are now available for each differential experiment in Atlas.
 Please see Differential Atlas help for more information.

 - For differential expression experiments in Expression Atlas, you can now download a file containing the expression data and meta-data that you can load into R. Please see Expression Atlas data in R help for more information;

-- Differential and Baseline Expression can now be visualised on Ensmebl and Ensembl Genomes Genome Browser.
+- Differential and Baseline Expression can now be visualised on Ensembl and Ensembl Genomes Genome Browser.
 Please see Visualising baseline expression at Ensembl and Visualising differential expression at Ensembl for more information.

 10th April 2014